oplS17projects/Fake-News/README.md

 ## External Technologies

 ### Unit Testing
 One of the external libs we are using is unit test.
-We are using them to prove that the behavor of are program is relaible and test able which is a halmark of functional programing.
+We are using them to prove that the behavor of are program is relaible and test able which is a hallmark of functional programing.
 Below is an example of one of are unit tests that we are going to use.
 ```racket
 (test-begin
  "Test string is gagggagaggcgagaaa"